Jim Smith (wide receiver)

-James Arthur Smith (born July 20, 1955) is a former American football player.
-He played college football for the University of Michigan from 1974 to 1976.
-He also played wide receiver for six seasons for the Pittsburgh Steelers from 1977 to 1982 before starring on the Birmingham Stallions of the rival United States Football League (USFL).
+James Arthur Smith (born July 20, 1955) is an American former professional football player who was wide receiver in the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1974 to 1976.
+He played in the NFL for six seasons with the Pittsburgh Steelers from 1977 to 1982 before starring on the Birmingham Stallions of the rival United States Football League (USFL).
 After the USFL's demise, Smith played a final season for the Los Angeles Raiders in 1985.

-Early years
+Early life

 Smith grew up in Robbins, Illinois, and attended Dwight D. Eisenhower High School in Blue Island, Illinois, where he earned All-Conference and All-State honors.
 In his senior year, he led the Eisenhower Cardinals to the South Suburban Conference title.

 University of Michigan

 Smith was a flanker and wingback for the University of Michigan from 1974 to 1976.
 In three years at Michigan, he caught 73 passes for 1,687 yards (23.1 yards per reception) and 14 touchdowns.
 He also returned 51 punts for 525 yards, an average of 10.3 yards per return.
 He also ran with the ball 56 times for 394 yards, an average of 7.0 yards per carry.
 On November 8, 1975, in a victory over Purdue, Smith had a career-high 184 receiving yards on five catches, including an 83-yard touchdown that set a record as the longest pass completion in Michigan history.
 He was selected as a consensus first-team wide receiver on the 1976 College Football All-America Team.